-This leg of the trip heads west, through the southern interior plains of the island.
-The southern coastline of the island, between Kingston and Treasure Beach, has a very poor road infrastructure.
-The main road, A2, traverses inland for most of the way.
-The journey is scenic, through flat plains that produced the cash crop of the island; sugar cane, when sugar was king.
-The drive takes you through three parishes; St Catherine, Clarendon and Manchester.
-The first two are predominantly flat, but the scenery is freeing and relaxing.
+The southern coastline of the island is generally poorly maintained.
+This leg of the trip heads west through the southern interior plains of the island.
+The drive from Kingston to Treasure Beach, starts with the choice of the T1 highway, a toll road that stretches between Kingston and May Pen, or the A2, which traverses inland for most of the way before heading towards the coast towards the end of the leg in St Elizabeth.
+The T1 Toll plazas are located at Spanish Town, Vineyards and May Pen, and you will eventually pick up the A2 in May Pen for the rest of the journey.
+The entire journey is scenic, through the flat plains that produced the cash crop of the island; sugar cane, when sugar was king.
+The drive takes you through four parishes; St Catherine, Clarendon, Manchester and the eastern portion of St Elizabeth where Treasure beach is located.
+The first two parishes are predominantly flat, but the scenery is freeing and relaxing.

-From Kingston, the next major town is Spanish Town, the capital of St Catherine and the original capital of the island before Kingston got that honor in 1872.
+The T1 is fast and convenient but it bypasses the local towns.
+Using the A2 from Kingston, the next major town is Spanish Town, the capital of St Catherine and the original capital of the island before Kingston got that honor in 1872.
 The pirate, William Rackham aka Calico Jack, was tried here and subsequently hanged near Port Royal.
-From Spanish Town, the drive continues through the countryside to the town of Old Harbour, known for fish and bammy then on to May Pen, the capital of Clarendon.
-From there, the road begins to ascend into the mountains of the parish of Manchester, skirting Mandeville, it's capital before beginning a steep descent down a section called Spur Tree into the parish of St Elizabeth.
+From Spanish Town, the drive continues through the countryside to the town of Old Harbour, known for fish and bammy then on to May Pen, the capital of Clarendon (the T1 toll road ends here).
+From May Pen, the road begins to ascend into the mountains of the parish of Manchester, skirting Mandeville, it's capital, before beginning a steep descent down a section called Spur Tree into the parish of St Elizabeth.

 Treasure Beach resides on the southern coast, and requires leaving the main roads and navigating narrow hillside lanes for access.
 The Treasure Beach area is a collection of small fishing villages and coves along the southern coast.
 It is very laid back, tranquil and serene.
 A great place to enjoy the simplicity of the seaside villages in Jamaica.